mithyer/Selector-Closure/README.md

 # UIKit.Closures
-a light way to make target-action to closure in Swift.UIKit
+a light way to make target-action to closure in Swift.UIKit with Swift4

 ## UIControl